Thelymitra variegata

-Thelymitra variegata, commonly called the Queen of Sheba, is a species of orchid in the family Orchidaceae and endemic to the south-west of Western Australia.
+Thelymitra variegata, commonly called Queen of Sheba, is a species of orchid in the family Orchidaceae and endemic to the south-west of Western Australia.
 It has a single erect, spiral, dark green leaf with a purplish base and up to five glossy, variegated reddish, purplish or violet flowers with darker spots and blotches and yellowish margins.
 There are two bright yellow or orange arms on the sides of the column.

 Description

 Thelymitra variegata is a tuberous, perennial herb with an erect, dark green leaf which is egg-shaped near its purplish base, then suddenly narrows to a linear, channelled, spirally twisted leaf 40-100 mm long and 7-12 mm wide.
 Up to five glossy, variegated reddish, purplish or violet flowers with darker spots and blotches and yellowish margins, 30-50 mm wide are borne on a flowering stem 100-350 mm tall.
 The sepals and petals are 15-25 mm long and 6-10 mm wide.
 The column is a similar colour to the petals and sepals, 5-7 mm long and about 2 mm wide with a cluster of small finger-like glands on its back.
 There are two bright yellow or orange ear-like arms on the sides of the column.
 The flowers are insect pollinated and open widely on hot days.
 Flowering occurs in August and September.